 - Eight countries will make up over half the projected total population increase by 2050: India, Nigeria, Pakistan, the Democratic Republic of the Congo, Ethiopia, Tanzania, the Philippines and Egypt.

-- India is expected to overtake China as the world’s most populous country next year (2023), when China’s population is expected to start declining.
+- As expected, India overtook China as the world’s most populous country this year (2023), and China’s population has started to decline.

 - 61 countries are projected to experience a population reduction by 2050.

 Rapid population growth and its causes continue to pose a major impediment to achieving the Sustainable Development Goals, in particular eradicating hunger and poverty, achieving gender equality, and improving health and education.
 Poverty is also a significant driver and predictor of population growth.
 Total population in the UN’s designated Least Developed Countries is projected to rise from just over 1bn in 2020 to 1.76bn in 2050.

 More than half of the people added to the world’s population over the rest of the century will be in sub-Saharan Africa.
 Although it is falling, fertility rate (the average number of children per woman) remains high in most African countries (see ‘Bringing Down Fertility’ below for why).
 Due to its high fertility rate, sub-Saharan Africa has a very young population: 60% of the population is less than 25 years old.
 That means that many people are entering their childbearing years.
 Thanks to improvements in access to health care, life expectancy is increasing and child mortality is declining, meaning there are now more generations alive at the same time.